 Monster Hunter Rise weapons

 From lightning-fast cuts of the Long Sword to the meaty smashes of the Hammer, there is a weapon for every kind of playstyle.
-All 14 weapon types will be returning in Rise, so choosing which one to master could prove a little tricky.
+All 14 weapon types have returned in Rise, so choosing which one to master could prove a little tricky.